 Margaret Kostopulos is a Partner at Ancel Glink, P.C., in Chicago, where she focuses on labor and employment law and school law.
 She is a member of the Illinois State and Chicago Bar Associations and the Illinois Council of School Attorneys.
 Kostopulos is also a member of the Illinois Public Employer Labor Relations Association and has conducted training programs before IPELRA and other state associations on Illinois labor law issues.
 She has been named by Chicago Magazine and Illinois Super Lawyers as one of the top labor and employment lawyers in the state.
 Kostopulos received her B.A. from Loyola University and her J.D. from The UIC John Marshall Law School.

-Keri-Lyn J. Krafthefer is an Equity Partner at Ancel Glink, P.C., in Chicago, where she focuses on local government law, election law, and labor and employment law.
-She was named by Chicago Magazine as one of the top 50 female attorneys in the State of Illinois; one of the top 10 Leading Lawyers in government, municipal, and administrative law; and an Illinois Super Lawyer.
-Ms. Krafthefer received her B.A. from the University of Illinois and her J.D. from The UIC John Marshall Law School.
+Keri-Lyn J. Krafthefer is an Equity Partner at Ancel Glink, P.C., in Naperville, where she focuses on local government law and election law.
+Illinois Super Lawyers named her one of the Top 50 Female Attorneys in the State of Illinois, and Leading Lawyers Magazine named her one of the top ten leading women lawyers in government, municipal, lobbying, and administrative law.
+Krafthefer has been named as a Super Lawyer representing cities and villages for every year that such distinction has been awarded.
+She received her B.A. from the University of Illinois and her J.D. from The UIC John Marshall Law School.

 Rachel E. Lutner is a Partner with Robbins, Schwartz, Nicholas, Lifton & Taylor, Ltd., in Chicago, where she focuses on labor and employment law.
 Ms. Lutner has conducted management and employee training sessions and seminars on harassment, workplace policies, human resources functions, union avoidance, civility in the workplace, and investigating and resolving other complaints.
 She is also an author and speaker on labor and employment issues.
 Ms. Lutner received her B.A. from Carleton College and her J.D. from the University of Illinois College of Law.